What’s Trending in Dentistry for 2019?

 Of course, the flip side of that is that 23% of Americans have no dental coverage.
 The NADP says that people who have dental coverage are more likely to:

-Some of the financing options that we’re talking about include no-interest medical credit cards and in-house payment plans.
+You may be working with companies to provide no-interest medical credit cards and in-house payment plans so that you can reach more patients and make dental care more affordable.
 It’s important to manage any in-house financing you do carefully.
 Practices who provide it will need to be prepared to talk to patients honestly about their finances and follow up on payments if the patient is late.

 "23% of Americans have no dental coverage"